adispen/gcp-secrets-in-cf/blog.md

    }
    ```

+**Note:** You should deploy the secret resource first, and create the secret version as you see fit *before* deploying
+the Cloud Function.
+If you attempt to deploy the Cloud Function while there is no appropriate secret version present
+the deployment will fail.

 ## Cloud Function

-Now we need to actually create the function.
+Now we need to actually create our function resource.
 How you are managing your source code doesn't really matter here since the
 Secret Manager reference is directly in the function resource.

 ```hcl